lmaisenbacher/slapdash/docs/clients.md

 # Clients

-Clients allow accessing a plugin from the command line, a web interface, or python scripts (perhaps from another plugin :wink:).
+Clients allow accessing a dashboard from the command line, a web interface, or python scripts (perhaps from another dashboard :wink:).

-To access this plugin
+To access this dashboard

 ```python
 import slapdash